 An American businessman (Gary Cooper) in London is the sole witness to the robbery and murder of his employer.
 It's upon his testimony that a clerk (Ray McAnally) is convicted and sent to prison for life.
 But after intercepting a blackmail letter, Cooper's wife (Deborah Kerr) begins to suspect that her husband is the killer and that it was the robbery money that set him up in a successful business.
 As she investigates, she becomes more and more convinced of her suspicions.
-Directed by Michael Anderson (AROUND THE WORLD IN 80 DAYS) and produced by Marlon Brando's father with a script by Joseph Stefano (PSYCHO), the film recalls Hitchock's SUSPICION, the 1941 thriller in which Joan Fontaine suspects hubby Cary Grant is a murderer and she, his next victim.
-Like the Hitchcock film which titillated us with idea of Cary Grant as a murderer, EDGE plays with us, using Cooper's stalwart honest all American persona as the mask of a possible cold blooded killer.
-Alas, it's too no avail.
+Based on the novel FIRST TRAIN TO BABYLON by Max Ehrlich, adapted for the screen by Joseph Stefano (PSYCHO) and directed by Michael Anderson (AROUND THE WORLD IN 80 DAYS).
+The film recalls Hitchock's SUSPICION, the 1941 thriller in which Joan Fontaine suspects hubby Cary Grant is a murderer and she, his next victim.
+Like the Hitchcock film which titillated us with the idea of Cary Grant as a murderer, EDGE plays with us, using Cooper's stalwart honest all American persona as the mask of a possible cold blooded killer.
+Alas, it's to no avail.
 The film is extremely talky with very little suspense until the very end but even that is diluted as we know the real killer's identity by then.
+Marlon Brando's father was one of the film's producers.
 With Diane Cilento, Hermione Gingold, Michael Wilding, Eric Portman and Peter Cushing.

 A journalist (John Travolta) for Rolling Stone magazine works on two stories simultaneously.
 One, the case of a businessman (Kenneth Welsh) busted for drugs by the federal government and two, on the Los Angeles health club phenomenon which have turned into the singles bars of the 1980s.
 Based on an actual series of articles from Rolling Stone, PERFECT was much maligned when released and not undeservedly so, I doubt if anyone who has not lived through the L.A. gymrat obsession of turning working out into a social life in their quest for the body beautiful, will appreciate the film's ironies and wit (which granted, are few and far between).
 The film is weakened by splitting its focus into the two plot lines, both suffering and adding an already unnecessary length to the film.
 There's an amusing sequence with Travolta and Jamie Lee Curtis (in sensational shape) as an aerobic instructor simulating sex while working out but the sequence goes on for far too long eventually wearing out its welcome.
 A little goes a long way.
 Directed by James Bridges (THE CHINA SYNDROME) and with Laraine Newman (who steals the film), Marilu Henner, Anne De Salvo, Jann Wenner, Lauren Hutton and Mathew Reed.